event-driven-robotics/telluride_tac21_contour/README.md

 To start the development we recommend to keep this repository stored in your code directory (see section above for description of the folder convention) and open it with your favorite IDE.
 There are several methods to allow the development inside the container.
 In the next GIF we demonstrate how to launch CLion from within the container, providing it access to the all files and libraries stored and installed in it.

 ![open_clion](assets/open_clion.gif)

+Another option would be to use the docker integration plugin available for visual studio code.
+You can find instructions on how to use it at this [link](https://code.visualstudio.com/docs/remote/containers).

 The starting code in `contour_following.cpp` we provide already contains the necessary to connect to the robot, move it to a starting position and read in a loop the tactile sensor readout.
 There are markers in the file that will tell you where you will have to add your contribution.